 Generally, various elements require sensing and evaluation, such as humidity, light, temperature, gas, water level, etc. Thus, the most common measurement method is via sensing devices like thermometers, gas sensor chips, etc. Despite being efficient, they only sense one element.
 And so, we’re bringing to your attention a multipurpose sensor, BME680.

 BME680 sensor is a 4-in-1 environmental parameter with a barometer sensor, temperature sensor, etc. What’s more, you’ll know how to interface BME680 with an Arduino circuit board after installing the needed libraries in this article.

 What is the BME680?

-BME680 is an environmental sensor that incorporates high-accuracy, high-linearity temperature, humidity, atmospheric/barometric pressure, and VOC gas sensors.
-Briefly, BME680 gas sensors sense a wide gas range e.g., VOC (Volatile Organic Compounds), before measuring the indoor air quality.
+BME680 is an environmental sensor incorporating high-accuracy, high-linearity temperature, humidity, atmospheric/barometric pressure, and VOC gas sensors.
+Before measuring indoor air quality, BME680 gas sensors sense a wide gas range, e.g., VOC (Volatile Organic Compounds).

 Often, sensors guarantee high EMC robustness, long-term stability, and optimized consumption depending on a particular operation.